React-Automation-Studio/React-Automation-Studio/ReactApp/src/components/SystemComponents/database/MongoDB/useMongoDbWatch.md

-### useMongoDbWatch Hook

-The `useMongoDbWatch` returns all the data on the initial read and after subsequent updates to the data in the database.
+The `useMongoDbWatch` hook returns all the data on the initial read and after subsequent updates to the data in the database.

 |  Property |Type |Default | Description |
 |:-:|:-|